-Financial aid programs have limits after which students are no longer eligible to receive.
+Financial aid programs have eligibility limits after which students are no longer eligible to receive funding.
 It is important that you are aware and plan accordingly.

-You may not receive Federal aid from more than one school at a time for the same period of enrollment or when enrollment overlaps.
+You may not receive Federal financial aid from more than one school during the same period of enrollment or when enrollment periods overlap.

 Federal Pell Grant

 The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years (12 full-time semesters) of Pell Grant funding.